tomjmul/ouimeaux/docs/installation.rst

 Windows
 -------
-ouimeaux requires gevent version 1.0rc2 or higher.
+wemo requires gevent version 1.0rc2 or higher.
 If you don't have the ability to compile gevent and greenlet (a sub-dependency) locally, you can find and download the binary installers for these packages here: